Photo: JJ Tiziou

-Stein was among the first to advance the rights and well-being of broad numbers of low income people by class-action law suits and law reform advocacy, which through US Supreme Court cases and other litigation, Congressional legislation, and representation of organizations of low income, elderly and people with disabilities, have had major local and national impacts.
-He has been at the forefront of reform in such areas as Social Security and SSI disability; welfare and Medical Assistance; school lunch and breakfast; rights of disabled and the blind; low income health insurance; childhood lead paint poisoning; utility termination protections; civil rights housing; among others.
+Jonathan was among the first to advance the rights of broad numbers of low income people via class-action law suits and law reform advocacy, which through US Supreme Court cases and other litigation, Congressional legislation, and representation of organizations of low income, elderly and people with disabilities, have had major local and national impacts.
+He has been at the forefront of social justice reform in such areas as Social Security and SSI disability; welfare and Medical Assistance; school lunch and breakfast programs; rights of people with disabilities and blindness; access to low income health insurance; childhood lead paint poisoning prevention; utility termination protections; civil rights housing access; among others.

-He has also had a long-standing interest in all the arts, and since the 1970s has been pursuing modern dance and contact improvisation with inspiring teachers including Alice Forner, Madeline Cantor, Susan Deutsch, Leah Stein, Steve Krieckhaus, Eric Schoefer, Karen Carlson, and David Brick.
-Since beginning performing in 1989, he has appeared in sixteen performances in the works of Asimina Chremos, Stephen Koplowitz, Leah Stein, Megan Mazarick, and in Headlong Dance Theater’s Cell in the 2006 Live Arts Festival, and 2007 International Festival of Arts and Ideas, New Haven, and in Jerome Bel’s The Show Must Go On, Live Arts Festival, 2008, at the Kimmel Center.
+He has also had a long-standing interest in all the arts, especially dance, and since the 1970s-80s has pursued modern dance and contact improvisation with inspiring teachers including Madeline Cantor, Susan Deutsch, Leah Stein, Steve Krieckhaus, Eric Schoefer, Karen Carlson, and David Brick.
+Since 1989, he has appeared in two dozen dance performances in the works of Leah Stein, Asimina Chremos, Stephan Koplowitz, Megan Mazarick, and in Headlong Dance Theater’s Cell in the 2006 Live Arts Festival, and 2007 International Festival of Arts and Ideas, New Haven, and in Jerome Bel’s The Show Must Go On, Live Arts Festival, 2008, at the Kimmel Center.
 Most recently in the RehearsingPhiladelphia festival, he choreographed and performed his first solo work in collaboration with the poet CA Conrad, 27ONWARD: Dancing in the Revolution, about his CLS legal aid advocacy.